pelias/documentation/reverse.md

 * postal areas
 * countries

-To get started with reverse geocoding, you need a [free, developer API key](https://mapzen.com/developers) and a latitude, longitude pair in decimal degrees specified with the parameters `point.lat` and `point.lon`, respectively.
+To get started with reverse geocoding, you need a [developer API key](https://mapzen.com/developers) and a latitude, longitude pair in decimal degrees specified with the parameters `point.lat` and `point.lon`, respectively.
 For example, the Eiffel Tower in Paris, France, is located at `48.858268,2.294471`.
 The reverse geocode query for this would be:

 >[/v1/reverse?api_key=search-XXXXXXX&___point.lat=48.858268___&___point.lon=2.294471___](https://search.mapzen.com/v1/reverse?api_key=search-XXXXXXX&point.lat=48.858268&point.lon=2.294471)